-My photo-history research is focussed on Nationalist German photographers of the 1930s and 1940s.
+My photo-history research is focussed on Nationalist German photographers of the 1930s and 1940s as well as the influence of esoteric currents on select photographic practices.
 As a direct result of my research since 2010 over 500 vintage German photographs have been added to our university collection through funded purchases and through donations.
 This collection continues to grow.
-Working with donated historical negatives I am printing images that in many cases have not been seen since the 1940s.
+Working with donated historical negatives I have printed images that in many cases have not been seen since the 1940s and some were never in print at all.
 A monograph Erich Retzlaff: volksfotograf was published to accompany a touring exhibition of some of this work that I curated in conjunction with the German Historical Institute, London (2013/14).
 I have curated a new exhibition entitled A Radical Tradition, that opened in Manchester in 2019.
 The exhibition is comprised of our German photography acquisitions and additional work from period publications.
-The exhibition will also be shown in Germany (2020).
-I am also the sole editor of a book Photography in the Third Reich: Art, Physiognomy and Propaganda.
-This will be the first English language survey to focus specifically on creative photography in the Third Reich.
-I continue to contribute to peer-reviewed international conferences and research writing on my research.